 Targeted drug therapy: Targeted therapy is designed to attack specific features of the cancer cells, thereby causing the cancer cells to die or stop spreading.
 They can be used alone or in combination with chemotherapy for advanced cancers or cancers that do not respond to other treatments.

 Immunotherapy: Immunotherapy is a drug treatment that boosts the immune system to fight cancer.
-Cancer cells remain protected from the immune system action as they produce proteins that interfere prevent the immune system from recognizing them as harmful.
-Immunotherapy works by interrupting with that process, and is commonly used in advanced stages, or when the cancer recurs.
+Cancer cells remain protected from the immune system’s action as they produce proteins that interfere with and prevent the immune system from recognizing them as harmful.
+Immunotherapy works by interrupting that process, and is commonly used in advanced stages, or when cancer recurs.

 Stomach and esophageal cancer cannot be prevented; however certain measures can help reduce the risk.
 They include:

-Prognosis and survival in patients with stomach and esophageal cancer depends on the stage of the disease.
-The patient diagnosed with cancer at very early stage has better chances of survival.
-The 5-year survival rate for cancer that is confined to stomach is 70%.
-When the cancer spreads to the surrounding lymph nodes or organs, the 5-year survival rate is 30%.
+Prognosis and survival in patients with stomach and esophageal cancer depend on the stage of the disease.
+A patient diagnosed with cancer at a very early stage has better chances of survival.
+The 5-year survival rate for cancer that is confined to the stomach is 70%.
+When cancer spreads to the surrounding lymph nodes or organs, the 5-year survival rate is 30%.
 The 5-year survival rate for esophageal cancer that is present within the esophagus is 47% and 25% for those which have spread to surrounding organs or lymph nodes.
-When the cancer has spread to distant parts of the body, the five-year survival rate is 5%.
+When cancer has spread to distant parts of the body, the five-year survival rate is 5%.